pingidentity/status-servlet/README.md

 This is a status servlet extension for the Data Governance Broker.
-It may be used as the health check target for a layer 7 HTTP load balancer such as HAProxy or Amazon Elastic Load Balancer and can generally be considered a more reliable indicator of server availability than an arbitrary service path.
+It may be used as the health check target for a layer 7 HTTP load balancer such as HAProxy or Amazon Elastic Load Balancer.
+Using this status servlet can generally be considered a more reliable indicator of server availability than an arbitrary service path or '/', because it will only return a success response if the Broker's services are in fact online and available.

 ## Usage